-Like Martyn Bennett in his review I have a major disagreement.
+Like Martyn Bennett in his review, I have a significant disagreement.
 Gentles last sentence where he sums up Cromwell’s life by concluding to quote Bennett ‘ After an incredibly perceptive journey through Cromwell’s life, Gentles concludes that Cromwell’s ‘achievements were chiefly destructive’.
 (5)

-Revolutions by their nature are destructive but out of that destruction hopefully something new and better arises.
-In the case of the English revolution we witnessed all be it slowly the transition from feudalism to capitalism.
-Cromwell whatever his faults played an extremely important role in that process.
+Revolutions by their nature are destructive, but out of that destruction hopefully, something new and better arises.
+In the case of the English revolution, we witnessed all be it slowly the transition from feudalism to capitalism.
+Cromwell whatever his faults played an critical role in that process.

-To conclude, I would recommend this book to general readers and more academically minded students, as it is an intelligent and well researched introduction to Oliver Cromwell.
-It has extensive footnotes and a lengthy bibliography, a good list of abbreviations, a detailed index, good maps and battlefield plans.
+To conclude, I would recommend this book to general readers and more academically minded students, as it is an intelligent and well-researched introduction to Oliver Cromwell.
+It has extensive footnotes and a lengthy bibliography, a useful list of abbreviations, a detailed index, good maps and battlefield plans.